tboulet/research-project-template/README.md

 On Windows, one method that worked well was to follow this StackOverflow [answer](https://superuser.com/questions/1134368/create-permanent-doskey-in-windows-cmd#:~:text=Create%20a%20file%20to%20store%20your%20macros%20(DOSKEYs).) by the user John DeBord.

 Some windows macros that i use can be found in the `usefull_files_for_a_project/macros.doskey` file.

+# Personal files

+I advice to use files gitignored (there is a `personal_*` field in the `.gitignore` file) to store personal files, such as notes, debugging scripts, etc. It is a good practice to keep the repository clean and organized.